openconfig/featureprofiles/feature/bgp/policybase/otg_tests/default_policies_test/README.md

   * Create policy IBGP-EXPORT-IPV4 that only allows IPv4-prefix1 and terminates
   * Create policy IBGP-EXPORT-IPV6 that only allows IPv6-prefix1 and terminates
   * Apply the above policies to the respective peering at the repective AFI-SAFI levels
-  * Add folloing static routes
+  * Add following static routes
     * Static route for IPv4-prefix7 and IPv6-prefix7 pointing at ATE:Port1
     * Static route for IPv4-prefix8 and IPv6-prefix8 pointing at ATE:Port2
   * Following test expectations.
 If expectations not met, the test should fail.